Xirlorm/nvim/README.md

 ## Customization

-Feel free to customize my configuration to your liking.
+Feel free to customize the configurations to your liking.
 You can make changes in the `init.lua` file or create your own configuration files in the `~/.config/nvim/` directory.
-You can also modify configuration files for specific plugins in `~/.config/nvim/lua/plugins/`
+You can also modify configuration files for specific plugins in `~/.config/nvim/lua/plugins/`.

 ## Plugins available